Day of Prayer: Haystack Prayer Meeting

-Held in August 1806 this is viewed by many scholars as the seminal event for the development of Protestant Missions in the subsequent decades and centuries.
+Held in August 1806, this is viewed by many scholars as the seminal event for the development of Protestant Missions in the subsequent decades and centuries.
 On a hot summer day, a few Williams College students gathered in a field to discuss the spiritual welfare of the people of Asia.
-When a thunderstorm developed over the field, the students took refuge in the lee of a large haystack and continued their prayer meeting.
+When a thunderstorm developed over the field, the students took refuge in the lee of a large haystack and continued their prayer meeting, hence the title.

 International Day of Prayer for the Persecuted Church

 Originating in the early 20th century, the International Day of Prayer for the Persecuted Church (often abbreviated as IDOP) is an observance within the Christian kalendar in which congregations pray for Christians who are persecuted for their faith.
 It falls on the first Sunday of November, within the liturgical period of Allhallowtide, which is dedicated to remembering the martyrs and saints of Christianity.
 The International Day of Prayer for the Persecuted Church is observed by many Christian denominations, with over 100,000 congregations honoring the holiday worldwide.
 Congregations focus on "praying for individuals, families, churches, or countries where Christians are facing hard situations."
 Additionally, many congregations donate funds from their collection of tithes and offerings on the International Day of Prayer for the Persecuted Church to NGOs that support human rights of persecuted Christians.